 How to Apply:

-- Applications for the Media Transition Doctoral Scholarship must be submitted by October 31, 2017 for commencement in Autumn session (January 2018).
-Applicants for the scholarship must also apply and be admitted to the PhD degree at UTS.
-International students must apply for admission to a PhD degree by 30 September 2017, while new domestic students must apply by 31 October 2017.
+- Applications for the Media Transition Doctoral Scholarship must be submitted by the deadline for commencement in Autumn session.
+Applicants for the opportunity must also apply and be admitted to the PhD degree at UTS.

 - Applicants should send a single Word document comprising a one-page statement which outlines your experience, training and expertise relevant to this project and a 200-300 word summary of your proposed project, along with a CV and the names and email addresses for two referees, by EMAIL to Law.Research-at-uts.edu.au.

 - Students currently completing Honours or Masters degrees should list academic results to date, and likely date for completion (which must be before the PhD degree application dates mentioned above).
 Applicants should also consult the additional application procedures for the applicable faculty.
 Law applicants should read the information on the pre-assessment process for higher degree research students.